kaycix/humboldtnativeplants/_pages/learn_more.md

     Native plants are naturally adapted to this region and require very little maintanence.
 Native plants need no water once established, thereby making them extremely drought-friendly.
 There is also no need for the soil amendments, pesticides, herbicides that abound in traditional lawns and gardens.
     </p>
     <p>
         Here in Humboldt, there are so many beautiful and varied native plants to choose from.
+Browse the many plant lists on this site to find the perfect native plants for your garden.
         <figure class="ceanothus left">
             <img class="ceanothus" src="{{'/assets/images/ceanothus_bee_pixabay_sm.jpg' | prepend:site.baseurl}}" />
             <figcaption>Ceanothus by Pixabay</figcaption>